Orca Slicer

 What is the difference between Orca Slicer and PrusaSlicer?

-With its sleek interface, multi-plate support, built-in printer control, and smoother workflow inspired by Bambu Studio, Orca Slicer delivers a cutting-edge, efficient slicing experience that appeals to both beginners and seasoned makers.
+With its sleek interface, multi-plate support, built-in printer control, and smoother workflow inspired by bambulab studio, Orca delivers a cutting-edge, efficient slicing experience that appeals to both beginners and seasoned makers.

 Also Read: orca slicer vs elegoo slicer